 Under her leadership, Todobebe grew from the first global website for Spanish & Portuguese speaking parents expecting and raising children 0-5 years old, to a recognized pioneer in the Hispanic market globally across Broadcast TV (over 250 episodes), Digital, Radio, Events, Marketing, Research, Mobile, Publishing, and Licensing, anchored by award winning Television and digital properties, and multi-year partnerships with the top distribution platforms in the market (Univision, Telemundo-NBC, Televisa, Walmart).

-She also served for 8 years on the Board of Directors of Medcenter Solutions, the leading CRM Pharmaceutical marketing and Continuing Medical Education Company serving Latin America.
+She also served from 2001 to 2008 on the Board of Directors of Medcenter Solutions, when it was the leading CRM Pharmaceutical marketing and Continuing Medical Education Company serving Brazil, Argentina and Mexico.

 She was also a Strategist with AppNet/CMRC where her role was to advise Fortune 500 corporations across consumer products, healthcare, finance, media and publishing on how to leverage their assets to prepare for long term growth in a rapidly changing technology, telecom & media landscape – build/buy/partner, 10 year business plan development, deal structures, valuation, negotiation.